MarquessV/codepath-week7-wpvskali/README.md

     - Vulnerability types: XSS
     - Tested in version: 4.0.1
     - Fixed in version: 4.7.2

-	I referred to the linked blog post to recreate the exploit.
+	I referred to the linked blog post on the vulnerability page to recreate the exploit.
 It works by taking advantage of an oversight in the regex that is supposed to sanitize the embed code.
 It was fixed in future versions of wordpress by using the urlencode() function.

   - [x] GIF Walkthrough:
 		<img src='http://i.imgur.com/AXnl9jA.gif' title='Exploit 2' width='' alt='Exploit 2' />
   - [x] Steps to recreate: